barakeel/HOL/README.md

-# HOLYHAMMER
+#HolyHammer
-Holyhammer has now been integrated in the main github repository for HOL4: https://github.com/HOL-Theorem-Prover/HOL
+HolyHammer has now been integrated in the main github repository for HOL4: https://github.com/HOL-Theorem-Prover/HOL